canmom/vector/VECTOR-ch11.md

 ANTEATER has never seen the inside of the mine, but somewhere there will be workers, and guards, and a cool underground space that isn't on the verge of collapse.
 Anywhere is better than out there.

 He dare not take the lift.
 The emergency stairway is, thankfully, lit by a dim lamp even when the power's failing.
 Down.
+Two, three stairs at a time.
+Push off the handrail. *Down*.

 After two flights, he's already exhausted.
 His muscles seize up, at once too hot and too cold.
 Desperately, he gulps in air.
 It's not enough.
 His mouth is full of phlegm.